tvooo/tp2/7-experiments.md

 #### Visualizing

 After the programmatical analysis of the ride data, the results can be visualized on a map.
 The rides are drawn in a bright orange, but nearly transparent, colour.
 This way, it is easy for the eye the comprehend if there are more or less rides at one spot, as the lines get more opaque if they overlay each other.
-The areas which contain interaction hot spots are drawn using blue rectangles.
-The degree of opacity indicates the average density of geolocation points within it; the slower the average pace of bicyclists in an area, the more opaque the blue rectangle.
+The areas which contain interactional hot spots are drawn using blue rectangles.
+The degree of opacity indicates the average density of geolocation points within it; the slower the average pace of bicyclists is in an area, the more opaque is the blue rectangle.

 \begin{figure*}[ht]
   \centering